domainsofapp/domainsofapp.github.io/_posts/2017-10-08-deep-thoughts.md

 Ketchup, the working wo/man's dressing

-When a company is caught cheating (e.g., VW), perhaps the goverment should assume ownership and have oversight and channel future profits into the public sphere
+When a company is caught cheating (e.g., VW), perhaps the goverment should assume ownership and have oversight and channel future profits into the public sphere (i.e., they have lost the "privilege" to be private)

 One way to fight AI job loss: Shorten 40-hour work week

-To be continued...

-Several notebooks to be transcribed??????